stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 1. **User Action**\
    Describes what user can actually do in the app.
 User action is a word (usually a verb) which depends on the business logic (e.g., `prolong`, `read`).
 Very often it will be a list of words from CRUD - `create`, `read`, `update` and `delete`.
 2. **Subject**\
    The subject or subject type which you want to check user action on.
 Usually this is a business (or domain) entity (e.g., `Subscription`, `Article`, `User`).
+The relation between subject and subject type is the same as relation between an object instance and its class.
 3. **Fields**\
-   Can be used to restrict user action only to matched subject's fields (e.g., to allow moderator to update `hidden` field of `Article` but not update `description` or `title`)
+   Can be used to restrict user action only to matched subject's fields (e.g., to allow moderator to update `status` field of an `Article` and disallow to update `description` or `title`)
 4. **Conditions**\
-   An object or function which restricts user action only to matched subjects.
-This is useful when you need to give a permission on resources created by a user (e.g., to allow user to update and delete own `Article`)
+   Criteria which restricts user action only to matched subjects.
+This is useful when you need to give a permission on specific subjects (e.g., to allow user to manage own `Article`)

-> CASL doesn't have a concept of a role but it doesn't mean it can't be used in role based system.
-See [Roles with predefined permissions](../../cookbook/roles-with-static-permissions) for details.

 At the core of CASL is a system that enables us to declaratively define and check user permissions using clear javascript syntax:

-> CASL has sophisticated support for TypeScript but in this guide we will use JavaScript for the purpose of ease.
-See [CASL TypeScript](../../advanced/typescript) for details

 ```js @{data-filename="defineAbility.js"}
 import { defineAbility } from '@casl/ability';